Cancer That Begins Above the Back of the Throat Behind the Roof of Your Mouth (Soft Palate)

-Nasopharyngeal is a rare type of head and neck cancer.
+Nasopharyngeal cancer is a rare type of head and neck cancer.
 It begins in the nasopharynx, which is in the most upper part of your throat, behind the nasal cavity.
 The nasopharynx connects nasal cavity and the throat, and allows the air you breathe to pass freely from your nose and into your lungs.

 Nasopharyngeal cancer originates from the mucosal lining of the nasopharynx.